JaccovanWijk/PassSafe/README.md

 I’m still looking for an API that’ll return a random personal question like “what was your first pets name”.
 ### External Components
 I’ll be using Firebase to store all passwords.
+### Similar
+There are a lot of password management apps, but a lot are paid.
+Therefore i can't see their implementation but i'll research it some more.
 ### Hardest Part
 The hardest part will probably be the encrypting.
 I’d like to experiment with this and make it as secure as possible with the available recourses.